erroronline1/qualitymanagement/assistant/core/readme.md

 `core.function.setting.unset(name)` unsets localstorage.item or cookie *name*

 `core.function.setting.clear()` resets the whole application

-`core.function.icon.insert(icon)` returns an inline svg according to the before declared properties within the parent property

 `core.history.write(point)` adds an array of callbacks to the history storage if the parameter differs from last entry. removes entries if new entry is added while havinge gone back